drleatherman/StatisticsMasters/AppliedStatistics1/classnotesSummary.md

 **Individual Error Rate**: the probability of incorrectly rejecting the null hypothesis in a single test, alpha.

-**Familywise (or experimentwise) error rate**: the probability of incorrectly rejecting at least one null hypothesis in a family of tests.
-General strategy is to reduce individual alphas so that when conducting familywise tests, the overall alpha will be 0.05.
+**Family-wise (or experiment-wise) error rate**: the probability of incorrectly rejecting at least one null hypothesis in a family of tests.
+General strategy is to reduce individual alphas so that when conducting family-wise tests, the overall alpha will be 0.05.

 # **Tests**